JochenHiller/jvm-perftests/SPECjvm2008/README.md

 ## Running benchmark

-As of now, the SPECjvm2008 benchmark "startup.compiler.sunflow" is NOT running wth JavaSE 8.
+As of now, the SPECjvm2008 benchmarks "startup.compiler.sunflow,compiler.sunflow" are NOT running wth JavaSE 8.
 See https://groups.google.com/forum/#!topic/adopt-openjdk/VOHTJTMfGWM.

-So the tests "startup.compiler.sunflow,compiler.sunflow" have to be taken out of all benchmark suite when testing JavaSE 8.
+So these tests "startup.compiler.sunflow,compiler.sunflow" have to be taken out of all benchmark suite when testing JavaSE 8.

 Note:
-* Running the benchmark from another folder than installation folder did NOT work as described in http://spec.org/jvm2008/docs/FAQ.html#Q3.6
+* Running the benchmark from another folder than installation folder did *NOT* work as described in http://spec.org/jvm2008/docs/FAQ.html#Q3.6
-* Putting the results in another folder did NOT work as described in http://spec.org/jvm2008/docs/UserGuide.html#RunningTheBenchmark
+* Putting the results in another folder did *NOT* work as described in http://spec.org/jvm2008/docs/UserGuide.html#RunningTheBenchmark

-Script to run one benchmark: ./run.sh
+Script to run one benchmark: <./run.sh>
 ```
 cd specjvm2008
 # runs ALL tests